Inverleith Hockey Club: History

 In 1917, staff at the North British Rubber Co. formed a hockey club and named it Inverleith Hockey Club because the team would play their matches at Inverleith Park.
 However, the difficulty of finding a playable grass pitch over the following two decades led to the club playing at various public parks and venues such as Murrayfield and Drylaw Mains.

 In 1933 Frank Morris, an original member died from pneumonia.
 Morris played 14 times as a goalkeeper for Scotland between 1926 and 1932.

-In 1947, after a break due due to World War II, several former players revived the club but the issue of a home base remained, over the following decades the team had to endure multiple playing locations, including Redford Barracks, Castlebrae School, Frogston, Meadowbank, Saughton and Currie.
+In 1947, after a break due to World War II, several former players revived the club but the issue of a home base remained, over the following decades the team had to endure multiple playing locations, including Redford Barracks, Castlebrae School, Frogston, Meadowbank, Saughton and Currie.
 By 1958, Inverleith had four teams playing in the District Leagues but found themselves with an excess of players, which led to members helping form other clubs in the area, such as Edinburgh Civil Service Hockey Club and Broughton School FP Hockey Club.
 During the 1960s Inverleith was considered the strongest team in Scotland but ironically Edinburgh Civil Service went on to dominate Scottish hockey.

 Inverleith did however win the Scottish Cup in 1968 and 1975 and represented Scotland in the European Club Championships.
 Player Dennis Hay appeared at the 1972 Summer Olympics and in 1976, Ken Dick played for Great Britain and Stewart McNulty earned 64 caps for Ireland.
 In 1981 the men's first XI achieved their highest placing to date, finishing runner-up in National league 1, behind Edinburgh Civil Service Hockey Club during the 1980–81 season.

 The men's team won National League 2 in 1986 and 1990, while the women's team won National League 2 in 2012 and 2022.

 In 2005, Forrester Ladies Hockey Club amalgamated into the Inverleith women's section and the following year there were five Inverleith players in the Scottish team at the 2006 Commonwealth Games in Melbourne, including Stephen Dick who went to the 2008 Summer Olympics.